argoproj/argo-events/docs/validating-admission-webhook.md

 Using the validation webhook brings following benefits:

-1. It notifies the error before the faulty spec is persisted into K8s etcd.
+1. It notifies the error before the faulty spec is persisted into K8s etcd, so that we don't need to check the condition errors in the `status` field to see if there's any error in the spec.

-e.g. Creating a `exotic` NATS EventBus without `ClusterID` specified:
+e.g. Creating an `exotic` NATS EventBus without `ClusterID` specified:

 ```sh
 cat <<EOF | kubectl create -f -